payatu/cybersec-wiki/content/contribute/_index.md

 {{< /details >}}

 ## Infrastructure
 The wiki is built on the Hugo.
-If you can help with any improvements, feature additions, etc. Hit us up at [wiki@payatu.io](mailto:wiki@payatu.io) or create an Issue and we can discuss it over there.
+If you can help with any improvements, feature additions, etc. You can [create an Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) and we can discuss it over there.

 ## Cool Features
 {{< details title="Linking an external URL" open=false >}}